stroparo/ds/README.md

 ---

-The _DS - Daily Shells Library_ is a collection of useful shell routines in the form of functions and scripts (or "recipes").
+The _DS - Don't Repeat Yourself Scripting Library_ (formerly "Daily Shells Library") is a collection of useful scripts in the form of functions and scripts (or "recipes", as in Chef lingo, although this library does not relate to Chef at all).
 Several subjects are covered relating but not limited to file manipulation, tech ops, text processing etc.

 Advantages:

-* Convention over configuration e.g. all files in "$DS_HOME/functions/" are sourced during 'dsload' (the sourcing of Daily Shells' entry point) and all scripts in recipes*/ or scripts/ are marked executable (chmod +x) during the initial setup
+* Convention over configuration e.g. all files in "$DS_HOME/functions/" are sourced during 'dsload' (the entry point of this library, sourced in your shell profile) and all scripts in recipes\*/ or scripts\*/ directories are marked executable (chmod +x) during the initial setup (how many times in your life did you have to chmod before calling a script? not anymore...)
 * Modularized: Easy plugin installation & maintenance mechanism

 Currently the ___Bash___ and ___Zsh___ shells are supported.

 Some features of this project replicate GNU tools features and those were intentional as to have this possibilities in a non-GNU environment.
-(Perhaps you are on IBM AIX where policies or sysadmins do not allow for the GNU toolbox for AIX to be installed etc.)
+(Perhaps you are on IBM AIX where policies or sysadmins do not allow for the 'GNU toolbox for AIX' to be installed etc.)

 Help
 ----